StackStorm/st2docs/docs/source/reference/pack_configs.rst

 schema exists, validation is not performed.

 Keep in mind that only static values in the config are validated.
-Dynamic values (ones which use Jinja notation to reference values in the datastore) are resolve during run-time so they can't be validated during register / load phase.
+Dynamic values (ones which use Jinja notation to reference values in the datastore) are resolved during run-time so they can't be validated during register / load phase.

 Static configuration value